Lumieducation/H5P-Nodejs-library/docs/status.md

 -   [ ] (**only partly supported**) check permissions of users (install libraries, download h5p package, embed h5p package, create restricted, update libraries, install recommended, copy h5p?)
 -   [ ] cache assets (aggregates all css and js files into two big files to decrease http requests; done in h5p-php-library:h5p-default-storage.class.php->cacheAssets(...))
 -   [ ] logging and statistics (there is a debug logger, but not one that allows you to log domain events)
--   [ ] functionality to alter library files and semantics with extensions
 -   [ ] catch and relay xAPI statements
 -   [ ] option to disable H5P Hub
 -   [ ] security review
 -   [ ] performance optimizations
+-   [ ] MongoDB and S3 storage implementation for libraries
+-   [ ] Redis cache for caching